 These services are increasingly dependent upon critical technologies.
 If these are disrupted, then public services will suffer as a result.
 There is a different operational capacity threshold for each sector – organisations above this threshold must adhere to NISD principles and it is recommended that operators below the threshold should also aim for compliance.

 It is important to note that affected sectors may be widened, and/or the current thresholds may be adjusted in the NCSC’s first review of the criteria in 2021.

 How we help you reach NIS Directive compliance

-A Maturity Model will clearly identify any existing non-conformities in your compliance against the measures set by the respective Competent Authority.
+A Cyber Maturity Assessment will clearly identify any existing non-conformities in your compliance against the measures set by the respective Competent Authority.
 PGI will then work with you to close the network and information security gaps with as little operational impact as possible.